01-edu/public/subjects/make-it-better/README.md

 ### Instructions

-Create the files and directories so that when you use the command `ls` below the output will look like this :
+Create the files and directories so that when you use the command `ls` below, the output will look like this :

 ```console
 $ TZ=utc ls -l --time-style='+%F %R' | sed 1d | awk '{print $1, $6, $7, $8, $9, $10}'